pschlatt/DuckDuckBooze/README.md

 ## About

-DuckDuckBooze is a group project between four students while at Turing School of Sofware and Design's Backend Engineering program.
+DuckDuckBooze is a group project between four students while at Turing School of Software and Design's Backend Engineering program.
 The aim of the project is to use the following skills:

 - Advanced database queries and manipulation using ActiveRecord and SQL